damianhakert/damianhakert.github.io/source/_posts/2015-03-25-gitlab-7-9-1-released.markdown

 ## Upgrade barometer

-Upgrading GitLab CI from 7.9.0 to 7.9.1 requires downtime as this release contains Upgrading from GitLab 7.9.0 requires no downtime as this release contains no migrations.
+Upgrading GitLab CI from 7.9.0 to 7.9.1 requires downtime as this release contains database migrations which are changing existing records.

+Upgrading from GitLab 7.9.0 requires no downtime as this release contains no migrations.

 ## Upgrading